mrtstr/obsidian/mathematics/stochastics/time series/geometric brownian motion (GBM).md

 \end{split}
 $$

-#### aproximation of the log returns
+#### approximation of the log returns
-- for small retuns the log returns can be approximated as follows
+- for small returns the log returns can be approximated as follows

 $$
 \begin{split}